M3tox/DFET/FileInfos.md

 # .11K
 These files are audio archives.
 They usually hold songs but in a much shorter version.
 The long, regular versions are in the .TRK files.
 You would think that 11K indicates that those are in 11025Hz, but this is not the case.
-I can only assume that the engine would pick 11K files over TRK files, if it detects insufficient RAM, which was much, MUCH lesser in 1996 than today.
+The BOOTFILE defines if the 11K or TRK files should be used based on the systems memory.
+If the game detects less than 6000 KB of RAM, it will choose 11K.
+If you are younger you might think this number is a typo.
+6000 KB?
+Thats not even 6 MB of RAM!
+Yep, but this game is from 1996 where RAM was MUCH lesser than today.
 Game companies always had to look for solutions to make their games also compatibile on slower machines.

 # BOOTFILE
 This is probably not too exciting for you.
 There is at least one BOOTFILE in every game that was made with DreamFactory.
-It contains at least one script that defines which assets or which content the game has to start with, what it will load and how things work together.
+It contains at least one script that defines which assets or which content the game has to start with, what it will load when and how things work together.

 # .MOV
 This format is a little bit of an allrounder archive.
 It can be literally anything.
 Either it holds just one image of an object you can inspect or